-Retail Report: Make every moment count with unified commerce
+Retail Report: Unified commerce makes every moment count

 As an industry intrinsically tied to technological evolution, cinema is no stranger to disruption.
 Time and time again, traditional value chains, business continuity strategies, and customer experiences have performed dramatic character arcs in order to adapt to a tempestuous market.